The Basics of Becoming a Substance Abuse Counselor

 Among many other things, they also help clients work towards reestablishing personal and professional relationships, find or run support groups, intervene in crisis situations, provide client’s family members with information about addiction issues and follow progress of discharged clients to determine effectiveness of treatment programs.

 Do Substance Abuse Counselors need a degree?
 The answer is…it depends.
-Depending on the position, the education requirement will range from a high school diploma to a master’s degree.
+Depending on the position, the education requirement will range from a high school diploma to a master’s degree, according to the Bureau of Labor Statistics.
 The range depends on several factors including state regulations, level of responsibility, and type of work in order to become a certified substance abuse counselor.
-As an example, anyone wishing to work in a clinical private setting will most likely need a masters degree. [ii]
+As an example, anyone wishing to work in a clinical private setting will most likely need a master's degree.

 What Are Hurdles to Becoming A Substance Abuse Counselor?